run-ai/docs/manage-ai-initiatives/managing-your-resources/node-pools.md

 ### Labeling nodes for node-pool grouping

-The Infrastructure Administrator can use a preset node label such as the `nvidia.com/gpu.product` that labels the GPU type, or configure any other node label (e.g. `faculty=physics`).
+The administrator can use a preset node label, such as the `nvidia.com/gpu.product` that labels the GPU type, or configure any other node label (e.g. `faculty=physics`).

 To assign a label to nodes you want to group into a node pool, set a node label on each node:

-1. Get the list of nodes and their current labels using the following command:
+1. Obtain the list of nodes and their current labels by copying the following to your terminal:
    ``` bash
    kubectl get nodes --show-labels
    ```

-2. Annotate a specific node with a new label using the following command:
+2. Annotate a specific node with a new label by copying the following to your terminal:
    ``` bash
    kubectl label node <node-name> <key>=<value>
    ```